mmbman/Katagiri/1986-02-22-Significance-of-Ordination.md

 #### 40:12

-The second point [of lay ordination]: by *the profound and steadfast aspiration for living our lives with all beings in peace and harmony in the light of the Buddha*.
+The second point [of lay ordination]: *the profound and steadfast aspiration for living our lives with all beings in peace and harmony in the light of the Buddha*.

 I mentioned what is a place where you have to stand up constantly, in order to figure out a way how to live in peace and harmony.
 This is Buddha.
 This is the Buddha’s world: where you can see the total interchanging, one with another; interwoven, constantly.